Drug And Alcohol Addiction In San Juan Capistrano

-The nationwide opioid crisis is a problem for San Juan Capistrano and for all of California.
-In 2018, there were 2,311 fatal opioid overdoses in California.
-This tragic statistic represents an increase from 2017, when opioid overdoses killed 2,199 California residents.
+The nationwide Opioid crisis has created many problems for San Juan Capistrano and for all of California.
+In 2018, there were 2,311 fatal Opioid overdoses in California.
+This statistic shows an increase from 2017, when opioid overdoses killed 2,199 California residents.
 In Orange County, 249 people died from an opioid overdose last year and an additional 275 people suffered an opioid overdose and survived.
-Additionally, healthcare providers in Orange County in 2018 wrote almost 1,400,000 prescription for opioids, a major contributor to the surge in opioid-related deaths which continue to afflict California and the country.
+Additionally, healthcare providers in Orange County in 2018 wrote almost 1,400,000 prescription for Opioids, a major contributor to the surge in opioid-related deaths which continue to afflict California and the country.

-Official state data indicates that in San Juan Capistrano and in surrounding areas under the city’s ZIP codes, there were 11.97 fatal opioid overdoses for every 100,000 people last year, a rate which exceeds the average of 7.4 fatal overdoses for every 100,000 people for all of Orange County.
+Official state data indicates that in San Juan Capistrano and in surrounding areas under the city’s ZIP codes, there were 11.97 fatal opioid overdoses for every 100,000 people in a give year, a rate which exceeds the average of 7.4 fatal overdoses for every 100,000 people for all of Orange County.

 Unfortunately, many San Juan Capistrano residents struggle with drug addiction.
 In fact, from 2013 to 2015, 330 people in San Juan Capistrano were hospitalized for health problems related to drug and alcohol abuse.
 Since that period of three years, drug traffickers have continued to bring more illegal and addictive substances into the city and Orange County.